 The Government states that all school children need to be prepared for life in modern Britain and should understand what British Values are.
-We give below details of what the Government outline these to be and in brackets you can see what our children felt this meant to them when we discussed it with them.
+We give below details of what the Government outline these to include; the definitions are based on what our children felt each meant to them when we discussed it with them.

 Decisions made together, in a fair way.
 These decisions can often involve a vote.